gregseljak/gregseljak.github.io/_posts/2024-12-19-infsupmathjax.md

 ![limsupinf_sequence](/assets/img/2024-12-19-infsupmathjax.png)

-The limit definitions for sets makes sense, but it's not immediately obvious that these are the same things as the sequence definitions.
-The two concepts share notation because they are in some ways analogous to each other, but I never really thought about the precise correspondence between the two.
+The limit definitions for sets makes sense, but it's not clear how these are at all related to the definitions for sequences.
+The two concepts share notation because they are in some ways analogous to each other, but there isn't a really precise correspondence between the two.
 It's true that for positive measure \\(\mu\\) we'll have

 \\[\mu\left(\underline{\lim}A_n\right)\leq\mu\left(\overline{\lim}A_n\right)\\]
 \\[\underline{\lim}x_n\leq\overline{\lim}x_n\\]